Palak-6902/DataVista/README.md

-# DataBoard - _Data Analysis and Visualization Web Application_
+# DataVista - _Data Analysis and Visualization Web Application_

 ## Overview
 This interactive web application enables users to seamlessly upload, analyze, visualize, and forecast datasets in a single interface.
 The platform provides end-to-end data handling (from login and dataset upload to dynamic reporting and personalized dashboards).